 Special Effect Failure: A major plot point is that Nectar hides the true horrors of war and makes bodies disappear.
 Unfortunately, the gore system for the "true horrors" is anaemic (not even putting impact marks on bodies, something GoldenEye managed) and the weak engine means bodies still vanish even when you're a Rebel, it just takes somewhat longer for them to do so.

 A more specific failure occurs when a Mantel soldier commits suicide in front of Shane; he draws his pistol and blows his brains blood out, this happening before the pistol actually fires.

 In the elevator, Duvall cuts off Merino's right index finger.
 Throughout the game, Merino is missing his left index finger.

 There's another during the "Empty Hands" sequence; here, the player is supposed to see that Duvall has been slaughtering civilians on the basis that their "empty hands" are "just a grip away from holding a gun."
 Unfortunately, several of them are standard Rebel models, complete with bandoliers full of grenades.

 When firing mounted machine guns, neither their actions cycle nor do their ammo belts move.

-What Could Have Been: Free Radical planned a sophisticated tactics/partner AI, which would have led to you commanding Mantel/Rebels in some team based combat and helped the game really stand out among FP Ss.
+What Could Have Been: Free Radical planned a sophisticated tactics/partner AI, which would have led to you commanding Mantel/Rebels in some team based combat and helped the game really stand out among FPS games.
 Unfortunately, Free Radical couldn't actually get it to work, so they dropped it and this game game became Yet Another FPS.